 How FDIC Insurance Works and What's Covered

-You are protected from losses if your FDIC-insured bank goes belly-up, assuming your savings are below the maximum limits.
+You're protected from losses if your FDIC-insured bank goes belly-up, assuming your funds are in qualifying accounts and fall below the maximum limits.

-While banks are a very safe place for your money, they do lend your money out and invest it to earn a profit.
-If those investments go sour, what happens to your money?
+Although banks are a safe place for your money, they do lend your money out and invest it to earn a profit.
+If these investments go sour, what happens to your money?

 If your account is fully insured, you're in pretty good shape.
-The Federal Deposit Insurance Corp. will make you whole by replacing funds or sending money to you.
-However, there are limits on FDIC coverage.
-Certain types of accounts are not insured, and you only are covered up to $250,000 per depositor per bank.
-You can get additional coverage at a single bank depending on how your accounts are titled.
+The FDIC will make you whole by replacing your funds or sending money to you.
+However, FDIC coverage has limits.
+Certain types of accounts are not insured, and you're only covered up to $250,000 per depositor per bank.
+You can get additional coverage at a single bank depending on a number of factors, including how your accounts are titled.

 Because of FDIC insurance, you don’t need to make a run on the bank or try to pull your insured funds out before the bank goes under.
-However, you will want to have liquid funds available elsewhere if the cleanup takes more than a day or two.
-Also, if you have uninsured funds in the bank because you have more than the maximum amount, you are taking a risk.
+However, you will want to have liquid funds available elsewhere if the cleanup takes more than a day or so.
+Also, if you have uninsured funds in the bank because you've deposited more than the maximum amount, you're taking a risk.

 To be sure you’re covered, find out if your bank is FDIC insured.
 Most are, but it's worth checking.

 FDIC insurance applies to deposits at covered banks, including:

 - Contents of safety deposit boxes